 - Research: Use monitoring data to inform decisions and prioritize actions.

-Our scientists are analyzing how chemicals get into Puget Sound and what the sources of the chemicals are.
+Our scientists are analyzing how chemicals get into Puget Sound and identify the sources of the chemicals.
 This allows us to prioritize actions for prevention and cleanup.
 We conducted a series of multi-year studies to quantify the amounts of 17 toxic chemicals or chemical groups delivered to the Sound from known pathways.
 The pathways studied were:

 - Surface runoff